-I'll tell you a story.
-You tell me what you think.
+I'll tell you a story, and you tell me what you think.

 It's about a young man who "gambled" a fortune and lost -- and in so doing, learned a valuable lesson.
 Naturally, there's a twist.